Chart Color Schemes

 Burnside features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 77.9% of all households, including 33.1% couples with children, 30.7% couples without children, and 12.6% single parent families.
-Non-family households comprise the remaining 22.1%, with lone person households at 19.8% and group households comprising 2.3%.
-The median household size is 2.7 people, larger than the Rest of Qld average of 2.5.
+Family households account for 77.9% of all households, including 33.1% couples with children, 30.7% couples without children, and 12.6% single parent families.
+Non-family households constitute the remaining 22.1%, with lone person households at 19.8% and group households comprising 2.3%.
+The median household size is 2.7 people, which is larger than the Regional Queensland average of 2.5.

 Frequently Asked Questions - Households